richardpct/docker-gimp/README.md

     $ make run

-By default the saved files are stored in ~/container/gimp on your host, you can change the directory by overriding the *VOL_SHARE* variable, for instance:
+By default the saved files are stored in ~/container/gimp on your host, you can change the directory by overriding the *VOL_SHARE* variable, for example:

     $ make VOL_SHARE=~/gimp run